Thorncrown Chapel: Structure and status

 The chapel stands 48 ft high, 24 ft wide, and 60 ft long.
 It has 425 windows, which add up to 6,000 square feet (approximately 560 square meters) of glass.
 During the design process, Jones decided that in order to preserve the site's natural setting, no structural element could be larger than what two men could carry through the woods.
 The structure was constructed using organic materials indigenous to northwestern Arkansas, including pressure-treated Southern pine and flagstone for the floor and surrounding wall.
 The small ornamental roof skylight was later enlarged to provide additional natural lighting throughout the chapel.

 The chapel looks like an open-air structure, but is, in fact, an enclosed air-conditioned space that seats up to 100 people.
 It is open daily from March to December with free admission.
 It is closed January and February except for weddings and other special events.
 Non-denominational church services are held in the adjoining worship center on Sundays from April to December.

 Honors and awards

 The chapel was selected by the American Institute of Architects for the 2006 Twenty-five Year Award, recognizing works whose value has continued.
-It was listed on the National Register of Historic Places in 2000, a status not granted to buildings fewer than fifty years old unless exceptionally significant.
+It was listed on the National Register of Historic Places (NRHP) in 2000.
+The status was granted three decades before the 50-year cutoff required of most NRHP listings, which are typically not designated before that cutoff unless they are architecturally significant.

 Budget Travel included the chapel in its list of "12 Most Beautiful Churches in America" Bored Panda has it on the list of "50 Most Extraordinary Churches Of The World."